Emblem Logo Design Inspiration: Top 12 Examples

 In 1904, Royal Dutch Shell founders Marcus and Samuel hit upon the shell emblem after collecting seashells at the seaside.
 The scallop spoke to their maritime oil shipping roots better than generic shells.
 Its lines radiantly connoted the sun, energy, and global reach.

-Even as the company evolved from the 1900s, the scallop shell elegantly transmits Shell’s century-old legacy, approachability, and care for broader environment and energy needs moving forward.
+Even as the company evolved from the 1900s, the scallop shell elegantly transmits Shell’s century-old legacy, approachability, and care for the broader environment and energy needs moving forward.
 Paired with the Shell name, the friendly scallop says, “Our energy solutions put a spring in your step!”

 5. Superman's ‘S' Shield